Stampede Pest Control

 Visibility

 Many homeowners don’t realize they have termites until they hear them or see droppings or wings.
 Subterranean termites make mud tubes near home foundations, and you might hear termites in your walls, especially if the colony has grown.
-If you have carpenter ants, you’ll see them — they leave their nests to find food, and you’ll also see wings and occasional droppings.
+Carpenter ants you’ll actually see, since they leave the nest to forage, and you’ll spot wings and the occasional droppings too.

 Attractants